wso2/docs-is/en/docs/extend/errors/customize-error-pages.md

         new HTML error page you add.

-12. Restart the WSO2 Identity Server.
+12. Restart WSO2 Identity Server.

 13. Access the following URL again, to test the error page you customized: https://localhost:9443/abc.